The General Rule: Life Insurance Death Benefits Are Tax-Free

 Do beneficiaries pay taxes on life insurance payouts?

 In most cases, no. Life insurance death benefits paid to named beneficiaries are excluded from federal gross income and do not need to be reported on a tax return.
 However, if the payout earns interest before or during distribution, that interest is taxable.
-State-level inheritance taxes may also apply in certain states, though these are separate from federal income tax.
+State-level inheritance taxes may also apply in certain states like Pennsylvania, New Jersey, and Kentucky, though these are separate from federal income tax.

 Is a life insurance payout considered income by the IRS?

-No — the IRS does not consider a standard life insurance death benefit to be taxable income.
+No, the IRS does not consider a standard life insurance death benefit to be taxable income.
 Under IRC Section 101(a), amounts paid by reason of the death of the insured are excluded from gross income.
-The exception is any interest that accumulates on the death benefit, which is treated as ordinary income.
+The exception is any interest that accumulates on the death benefit between the date of death and the date of distribution, which is treated as ordinary income.

 When would a life insurance payout be subject to estate taxes?

 A death benefit may be pulled into the insured's taxable estate if the insured owned the policy at death.
-If the total estate value — including the insurance proceeds — exceeds the federal exemption ($15 million per person in 2026), the estate may owe up to 40% in federal estate taxes.
+Under the One Big Beautiful Bill Act, the federal estate tax exemption for 2026 is $15 million per individual, or $30 million for married couples.
+Estates above that threshold may owe up to 40% in federal estate taxes, plus any applicable state estate tax.
 Placing the policy inside an ILIT before death is the most effective way to prevent this.

 Are there taxes on borrowing against a life insurance policy?

 Policy loans are not taxable when you take them out, as the IRS treats them as personal loans.
 However, if the policy lapses or is surrendered while a loan is outstanding, the unpaid loan balance may create a taxable gain equal to the difference between the loan amount and your policy basis.
-Modified Endowment Contracts (MECs) have stricter rules, including potential penalties on gains.
+Modified Endowment Contracts (MECs) have stricter rules, including LIFO taxation on gains and a potential 10% penalty before age 59½.

 What is the transfer-for-value rule in life insurance?